 - Exiting the European Union Committee (‘Brexit Committee’), which was established to shadow the Department for Exiting the EU (DExEU) under successive Temporary Standing Orders made between October 2016 and January 2020;

-- Committee on the Future Relationship with the European Union, which was established by a March 2020 amendment to the previous ‘Brexit Committee’ Temporary Standing Order, and is due to lapse on 16 January 2021;
+- Committee on the Future Relationship with the European Union, which was established by a March 2020 amendment to the previous ‘Brexit Committee’ Temporary Standing Order, and ceased to exist on 16 January 2021 under the terms of that Order;

 - Selection Committee.
 This was established for the 2017 Parliament to carry out the functions of the Committee of Selection.